Nikon D3200 vs D3300

 - Longer lasting: Gets more shots (700 versus 540) out of a single battery charge.

 - More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 8 months) more recently.

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+The review scores listed above should be treated with care, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 6D Mark II vs Nikon D3200

 - Nikon D3300 vs Olympus E-M10 II